Ryagg/st-archive/README.md

 #### **Imagery**

 All background images were taken from [Unsplash](https://unsplash.com).
 Credit for the individual pictures is given below in the media section.
 All book covers were obtained from [Memory Alpha](https://memory-alpha.fandom.com/wiki/Portal:Main).
 For information about the license, please refer to the media section.
-For sources for each book cover, please refer to the separate [SOURCES.md](SOURCES.md).
+For sources for each book cover, please refer to the separate external [SOURCES.md](https://docs.google.com/spreadsheets/d/1WIVuwc7z_7EODd8w8-m4ykPebElq2aatHh4y49E0bAU/edit?usp=sharing).

 ### **Wireframes**